Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 # init-esphome-installer
-## Repository for init-esphome command installer and init-esphome command.
+## Repository for init-esphome command installer and init-esphome command for Linux.

 The init-esphome script creates project folders, already ready set-up to accomplish professional IOT node development, using the ESPHome component software framework, in a Visual Studio Code environment.